Greenhouse gas emissions by the United States

 Transportation is the largest source of greenhouse gas emissions in the U.S.

 Though the U.S.'s per capita and per GDP emissions have declined significantly, the raw numerical decline in emissions is much less substantial.

 The U.S. has among the highest per person emissions, of the countries that emit the most greenhouse gases.

-The U.S. has been the predominant producer of natural gas, which includes the greenhouse gas methane.
+The U.S. has been the predominant producer of natural gas, whose primary component is the greenhouse gas methane.